anxiety16/Fireapp/readme.md

 - **Jhonny Mahinay** - *Developer*

 ### Behind the Scenes
 My senior, Dindo, is an accomplished developer and a commendable individual who assists in resolving bugs and enhancing this project.
 However, he occasionally exhibits a lack of motivation.

+### Benefits / Lessons Learned
+This project is a valuable learning experience for both Dindo and me.
+It has enhanced our skills in web development and provided us with a practical understanding of Django.

 Github Repository
 ------------------
-This is our reference to complete this task, A first project from our subject Application Development and Emerging Technologies. https://github.com/anxiety16/PSUSphere.git
+This is our reference to complete this task, A first project from our subject Application Development and Emerging Technologies.

+https://github.com/anxiety16/PSUSphere.git